kumoshk/wikiweb/README.md

 * bcrypt (sudo pip3 install bcrypt)
 * (optional) dill (sudo apt-get install python3-dill); to use dill instead of pickle, you'll need to edit the import section of wikiweb.py

 wikiweb is not affiliated with any other projects known by the same name, nor was it inspired by them.
+I'm still working on a license, but I aim for it to be free-software or similar (I'll probably release it under multiple licenses, and you can take your pick from those).
+If you need a license before I decide on one, feel free to contact me about it at my website.
+This software does not come with any guarantees or warantees.
+Use it at your own risk.